bopa160/lab02/README.md

 * 3.1415: float

 ## What would you have to do to add a new field, for example one called name, to a circle object?
+I would have to add private String name to the source code.

 ## Write the header for a method named send that has one parameter of type String, and does not return a value.
+public void Send (String circle)

 ## Write the header for a method named average that has two parameters, both of type int, and returns an int value.
+public void int average (int firstInt, int secondInt)

 ## Look at the book you are reading right now.
 Is it an object or a class?
 If it is a class, name some objects.
 If it is an object, name its class.
+The textbook I am reading is a object.
+Its class would be book.

 ## Can an object have several different classes?
 Discuss.
+An object can belong to multiple classes.
+One of these such objects are books.
+Books can belong to the class of novels.
+They can also belong to the reference class.